ambiorix-web/ambiorix/docs/reference/Ambiorix.md

 Use a router or middleware.

 - `use`: use Either a router as returned by [Router] or a function to use as middleware.
-If a function is passed, it must accept a single argument (the request): this function will be executed every time the server receivers a request.
+If a function is passed, it must accept two arguments (the request, and the response): this function will be executed every time the server receivers a request. _Middleware does not have to return a response, unlike other methods such as `get`_

 ```r
 app$use(function(req){